 - Tax-smart advisors who consider taxes throughout the investment process can add value to their clients’ portfolios.
 Fewer taxes mean more money remains invested to compound and grow.

 - Tax-smart advisors can stand out from their peers which may help build their business.

 A tax-smart advisor can help investors by considering the impact of taxes throughout the investing process, so that the investors don’t pay more taxes than they need to every April.
-These advisors keep in mind that there is a myriad of taxes that can be triggered by our investments: taxes on dividends, on capital gains, on interest income, or on the sale of shares, for example.
+These advisors keep in mind that there is a myriad of taxes that can be triggered by our investments: taxes on dividends, on capital gains, or on the sale of shares, for example.
 These taxes can create a tax “drag” on the portfolio that impede its growth.

 That’s why we at Russell Investments believe that tax-aware advisors who structure a portfolio to help minimize investment taxes can provide significant value.
-Indeed, our annual Value of Advisor study finds that tax-aware planning and investing is an integral part of the value that advisors provide.
+Indeed, our annual Value of an Advisor study finds that tax-aware planning and investing is an integral part of the value that advisors provide.